-Accrual and overall study product use for all participants will be suspended for a data safety review by the PSRT if any two women enrolled in the study experience a safety and toxicity endpoint, defined as:
+Accrual and overall study product use for all participants will be suspended for a data safety review by the PSRT if any two women enrolled in the study experience the same safety or toxicity endpoint, defined as:

-- 1. Having at least one grade 3 or higher adverse experience during follow up judged by the investigator to be definitely, probably, or possibly related to the study gel or applicator, or: - 2.
-Having at least one Grade 3 or higher macroscopic finding or other clinical evidence of damage during follow up (judged not to be due to pathogen or iatrogenic trauma) to the vulvar and/or vaginal deep epithelium and/or cervical mucosa including ulceration and other lesions, severe global erythema, and/or severe global edema judged definitely, probably, or possibly related to the study gel or applicator.
+- Having at least one grade 3 or higher adverse experience during follow up judged by the investigator to be definitely, probably, or possibly related to the study gel or applicator, or: - 2.
+Having at least one Grade 3 or higher macroscopic finding or other clinical evidence (excluding findings observed by colposcopy only) of damage during follow up (judged not to be due to pathogen or iatrogenic trauma) to the vulvar and/or vaginal deep epithelium and/or cervical mucosa including ulceration and other lesions, severe global erythema, and/or severe global edema judged definitely, probably, or possibly related to the study gel or applicator.

+Any additional two women with the same safety or toxicity event will be referred to the PSRT for discussion.
+The PSRT may decide to invoke an additional pause.
 If the PSRT pauses overall study product use and then lifts the pause following a safety review, participants in active follow-up at the time of the pause will discontinue further product use.
 Such participants will continue to be followed up through study exit for safety follow-up.
 Adverse events assessed as probably not related, not related, or pending will not be considered when determining whether or not a safety pause shall occur.
 A decision to stop the trial may be recommended by a quorum of the PSRT at this time or at any such time that the team agrees that an unacceptable type and/or frequency of AEs has been observed.
 The quorum will consist of the DAIDS Medical Officer, a NICHD Medical Officer, and one of the MTN safety physicians.

 In the unlikely event that the protocol team has serious safety concerns that lead to a decision to permanently discontinue study gel for all participants and stop accrual into the study, the protocol team will request an unblinded review of the data by the NIAID Data and Safety Monitoring Board (DSMB) before recommending that the study be stopped.
 Members of the NIAID DSMB will be independent investigators with no financial interest in the outcomes of this study.
-If at any time, a decision is made to discontinue study gel in all participants, Starpharma Pty Ltd after consultation with the Division of AIDS and the protocol team will inform the US FDA.
-The Site PI's will notify the responsible IRBs expeditiously.
+If at any time, a decision is made to discontinue study gel in all participants, Starpharma Pty Ltd after consultation with the DAIDS and the protocol team will inform the US FDA.
+The Site Pl's will notify the responsible IRBs expeditiously.

-8.3.
-Adverse Events Definitions and Reporting Requirements
+8.3 Adverse Events Definitions and Reporting Requirements

-8.3.1.
-Adverse Events
+8.3.1 Adverse Events

 An AE is defined as any untoward medical occurrence in a clinical research participant administered an investigational product and which does not necessarily have a causal relationship with the investigational product.
 As such, an AE can be an unfavorable or unintended sign (including an abnormal laboratory finding, for example), symptom or disease temporally associated with the use of an investigational product, whether or not considered related to the product.
 This definition will be applied to both treatment arms.
-The term "investigational product" for this study refers to the 3% w/w SPL7013 gel and placebo gel, as well as the study gel delivery applicators.
+The term "investigational product" for this study refers to VivaGel[®], VivaGel[®] placebo, and HEC gel as well as the study gel delivery applicators.